hurairaali/alpha-AGI/docs/help-feature-livefile.md

   - Alternatively, you can select a new file from your local system.

 3. **Grant Permissions**
-  - When prompted, allow big-AGI to access the file.
+  - When prompted, allow alpha-AGI to access the file.

 #### Pairing Code Blocks